 - Employees called for jury service

-Our Charleston employment lawyer has extensive knowledge of both federal and state wage and hour laws.
+Our Charleston wage and hour lawyer has extensive knowledge of both federal and state laws.
 We can evaluate your situation and explain how the law applies to you.
 If your employer has violated state or federal wage and hour laws, we can fight for your rights and the compensation you deserve for your hard work.

 Builds Trust and Lifelong Relationships with Clients